-Chairman and CFO (Representative Director)
+Chairman and CEO (Representative Director)

-- 1980 President (Representative Director) of Sammy Industry Co., Ltd. (now Sammy Corporation) - 2004 Chairman of the Board (Representative Director) of SEGA CORPORATION (now SEGA Games Co., Ltd.) Chairman and CEO (Representative Director) of Sammy Corporation Chairman and CEO (Representative Director) of SEGA CORPORATION (now SEGA Games Co., Ltd.) - Chairman, President and CEO (Representative Director) of the Company 2007 President, CEO and COO (Representative Director) of - SEGA CORPORATION (now SEGA Games Co., Ltd.) 2008 Chairman and CEO (Representative Director) of the above - 2012 Chairman of the Board of Sammy Corporation Chairman of the Board of PHOENIX RESORT CO., LTD. (current position) - 2013 Chairman and CEO (Representative Director) of Sammy Corporation - 2015 Chairman and CEO (Representative Director) of SEGA Holdings Co., Ltd. - 2016 Chairman, President, CEO and COO (Representative Director) of the Company - 2017 Chairman and CEO (Representative Director) of the Company (current position) Chairman of the Board (Representative Director) of Sammy Corporation (current position) Honorary Chairman of the Board of SEGA Holdings Co., Ltd. Chairman of the Board of MARZA ANIMATION PLANET INC.
+- 1980 President (Representative Director) of Sammy Industry Co., Ltd. - (now Sammy Corporation) 2004 Chairman of the Board (Representative Director) of SEGA CORPORATION (now SEGA Games Co., Ltd.) Chairman and CEO (Representative Director) of Chairman and CEO (Representative Director) of SEGA Chairman and CEO (Representative Director) of SEGA CORPORATION (now SEGA Games Co., Ltd.) - Chairman, President and CEO (Representative Director) of the Company 2007 President, CEO and COO (Representative Director) of SEGA CORPORATION (now SEGA Games Co., Ltd.) - 2008 Chairman and CEO (Representative Director) of the above 2012 Chairman of the Board of Sammy Corporation Chairman of the Board of PHOENIX RESORT CO., LTD. (current position) - 2013 Chairman and CEO (Representative Director) of Sammy Corporation - 2015 Chairman and CEO (Representative Director) of SEGA Holdings Co., Ltd. - 2016 Chairman, President, CEO and COO (Representative Director) of the Company - 2017 Chairman and CEO (Representative Director) of the Company (current position) Chairman of the Board (Representative Director) of Sammy Corporation (current position) Honorary Chairman of the Board of SEGA Holdings Co., Ltd. - (current position) Chairman of the Board of MARZA ANIMATION PLANET INC. (current position)